Quantitative measure equivalence between amenable groups: Introduction

 \section{Introduction}

 Gromov introduced measure equivalence between countable groups as a measured analogue of quasi-isometry.
 A classical instance of a pair of measure equivalent groups is given by lattices in a common locally compact group.
-Another source of examples is given by orbit equivalent groups, i.e. groups which admit free measure-preserving actions on a standard probability space which share the same orbits.
+Another source of examples is given by orbit equivalent groups.
+Recall that two groups $\Gamma$ and $\Lambda$ are orbit-equivalent if they admit free measure-preserving actions on a same standard probability space $(X,\mu)$ which share the same orbits, i.e.\ such that for almost every $x\in X$, $\Gamma\cdot x=\Lambda\cdot x$.

-The notion of measure equivalence has been extensively studied over the past 20 years, and we refer the reader to \cite[Sec.
-2]{gaboriauExamplesGroupsThat2005} for an overview of its main properties as well as its tight connections with invariants such as cost or $\ell^2$ Betti numbers.
+The notion of measure equivalence has been extensively studied over the past 20 years, and we refer the reader to \cite[\S 2]{gaboriauExamplesGroupsThat2005} for an overview of its main properties as well as its tight connections with invariants such as cost or $\ell^2$ Betti numbers.
 Various rigidity phenomenons have also been uncovered.
 A famous example is Furman's superrigidity results for lattices in higher rank semi-simple Lie groups \cite{furmanGromovMeasureEquivalence1999}, which implies for instance that any countable group which is measure-equivalent to a lattice in $\PSL_3(\R)$ is commensurable up to finite kernel to another lattice in $\PSL_3(\R)$.
 Another example is provided by Kida's work on mapping class groups of surfaces: he showed that most surfaces can be reconstructed from the measure equivalence class of their mapping class group \cite{kidaMappingClassGroup2008}, and that every group which is measure equivalent to a mapping class group must actually be commensurable up to finite kernel to it \cite{kidaMeasureEquivalenceRigidity2010}.